Alberta Cancer Foundation

 Bridging the gaps in cancer care.

-Rural patient navigators support all patients with cancer who live outside of Alberta’s metropolis areas.
+Rural navigators support all patients with cancer who live outside of Alberta’s metropolis areas.
 Navigators provide guidance and act as a liaison between patients, their nearest community cancer centre, more comprehensive cancer centres with specialized oncology services, support programs, and health care providers.
 This gateway ensures continuity of care and close to home support whenever possible for patients living in rural areas.

-Adolescent and young adult patients.
+Adolescent and young adult (AYA) navigation.

-The adolescent and young adult patient navigators are a resource to support cancer patients who are between the ages of 15 and 39.
+Navigators support Albertans facing cancer between the ages of 15 and 39.
 For these patients, cancer can be especially difficult, affecting their education and employment, relationships with peers and loved ones, fertility and more.
-The adolescent and young adult patient navigation staff work in multidisciplinary teams to address adolescent and young adult patients’ distinctive needs throughout each phase of their cancer journey.Indigenous patients.
+AYA navigators work with multidisciplinary teams to address young adults’ distinctive needs throughout each phase of their cancer journey.

 Since its inception, the Cancer Patient Navigation Program has helped well over 40,000 Albertans navigate their cancer journeys.